JonKing93/DASH/docs/Tutorials/kalmanFilter/object.md

 kf = kf.rename(newName);
 ```

 At this point, "kf" is an empty analysis; it does not yet have enough information to run a Kalman Filter.
-In the next section, we will see how to provide the essential inputs required to run a Kalman Filter analysis.
+In the next sections, we will see how to provide the essential inputs required to run a Kalman Filter analysis.